dimikot/ci-storage/README.md

 # CI Storage

-This repository is a combination of several tools which work in unison:
+This repository is a combination of several tools that work in unison:

 - [Action: ci-storage](#action-ci-storage).
 A GitHub action which uses ci-storage command-line tool.
 - [Command-line tool: ci-storage](https://github.com/dimikot/ci-storage/blob/main/ci-storage).
 The tool itself.
 It can be used stand-alone too.